goshhhy/486quake/readme.md

 486quake
 ========

-this is an attempt at building quake in a way that allows it to be faster on 486-class machines.

-additional changes of note:
-- Win95 MPATH net driver removed
-    - not easy/possible to build without win95 sdk
-    - this means no tcp/ip networking is available without the Beame & Whiteside tcp/ip stack (QKEPPP20.ZIP)
+this is an attempt to ressurect the original Quake DOS sources, clean up the bitrot just enough to be able to build with modern toolchains, and try out modern compiler optimizations to see if this is sufficient to make the game notably faster, particularly on 486-class machines.

+this should build on any machine with DJGPP installed and the environment set up properly.